 We all know how annoying it can be having to clip all those jump stitches after we finished stitching a design.
 Unfortunately, depending on the design of course, sometimes it cannot be avoided.
 In this article I will show you how, with a little bit of planning, you can eliminate all the jump stitches in a complicated design just like this kangaroo.
 Click the thumbnail to read more or right-click to open the link in a new tab...

 Use View > Show Design to show or hide design elements.
 Click to open droplist of view settings.

-Use Select > Reshape to adjust object outlines, stitch angles, start and end points, curved lines, etc.
+Use Select > Reshape to reshape an object shape, edit stitch angles, adjust entry and exit points, or customize envelopes.